quangnv2002/licensePlateRecog/README.md

 All the final codes are stored in [processing](https://github.com/quangnv2002/licensePlateRecog/blob/master/processing.py)

 The [ResultFile](https://github.com/quangnv2002/licensePlateRecog/tree/master/ResultFile) notebook is our final work.
-In short, it contains:
+In short, it contains license plates recognition results at different angles and conditions
-- Technique to detect the board in Pikachu game
-- Technique to detect the similar Pokemon
-- Search the way to similar Pokemon and return which one is legal
-- Render the solution

 For demonstration,
 - Clone this repository